saucelabs/sample-app-mobile/README.md

 ![QR Code](./docs/assets/qr-code.png)

 ### Gestures
-This app also support different Gestures which can be found below, more will follow.
+This app also support different Gestures which can be found below.

 #### Drag and Drop
 The swag overview page supports to drag and drop swag items to the cart.
 All *Add to cart*-buttons have a drag handle which you can use